 In 1992, Whitireia turned seven, coinciding with provisions in the government's budget that allowed an additional 300 students to be accepted into study

 "This is a decolonisation programme," said Tauhu Mitai-Ngatai.
 "People get frightened of the word 'decolonisation,' but it is all structured towards a positive outcome.
 We are saying to people 'Get serious about your future.
 Get serious about breaking the cycles of poverty, or alcoholism, or whatever it is that has held you down.
 Get serious about education.
 About the Treaty.
 And about what partnership means to Māori."

 The business plan for Te Wānanga Māori was intended to follow a traditional approach, with staff taking their lead from how the old people used to approach such issues.
 The logo developed for Te Wānanga Māori expressed many of these ideas, featuring a tree flanked by tupuna rooted in the earth, supporting an overarching kōtuku representing the connection with God, Io Matua Kore.
 The growth cycle of the tree provided a map of the student's journey, being comprised of Nga Pu (the seed), Nga Weu (growth, the hairs develop from the seeds), Nga More (the maturing of the roots), Nga Rito (the groundbreaking as the idea newly emerges), Nga Taketake (the growth of the trunk, the goal), Nga Pukenga (the first brand, the strategy), Nga Wānanga (the branches spreading as new ideas form), Nga Taura (the leaves, ideas diversify), and finally Nga Tauira (the fruit of results).
 Then the fruit falls to the ground and feeds the new seeds.

-In a profile in Manu Korero it was noted that while Te Wānanga Māori had a cultural base, it reflected the aspirations of many people who worked at Whitireia, both Māori and non-Māori, to work in a non-hierarchical non-competitive way, and to provide programmes that took into account the whole person.
+In a profile of the faculty in Manu Korero it was noted that while Te Wānanga Māori had a cultural base, it reflected the aspirations of many people who worked at Whitireia, both Māori and non-Māori, to work in a non-hierarchical non-competitive way, and to provide programmes that took into account the whole person.
 "Whitireia has provided a culturally supportive environment in which the faculty can grow, and the support of Ngāti Toa has also been important to this growth," said Tauhu Mitai-Ngatai.